-Writer-director duo Mark Neveldine and Brian Taylor also wrote and directed both CRANK films, GAMER, and wrote but didn't direct JONAH HEX, another schlock 'ghost hero' vengeance grabber I felt was underrated (it should have been longer but got cut by squeamish studio heads--see my startling, raw review, Hex and Taxes), and redeemed by Josh Brolin in the lead, a man who never says 'phone it in' - and one can imagine that HEX would have rocked had Taylor / Neveldine (as they bill themselves) directed it, because SPIRIT OF VENGEANCE, for all its cliche and impassive emptiness, does rock.
-Not like a hurricane, mind you, but like a gaudy carnival ride playing "Rock Me Like a Hurricane" over and over as you're whipped around a rickety metal wheel, sometimes that's enough, especially if you're on that wheel with Cage, whose, let's face it, the Stones to Johnny Depp's Beatles when it comes to chewing on the scenery surrounding crazy person roles.
+Hex and Taxes), and redeemed by Josh Brolin in the lead, a man who never says 'phone it in' - and one can imagine that HEX would have rocked had Taylor / Neveldine (as they bill themselves) directed it, because SPIRIT OF VENGEANCE, for all its cliche and impassive emptiness, does rock.
+Not like a hurricane, mind you, but like a gaudy carnival ride playing "Rock Me Like a Hurricane" over and over as you're whipped around a rickety metal wheel.
+Sometimes that's enough, especially if you're on that wheel with Cage.
+He's the Stones to Johnny Depp's Beatles, in other words hammy and aggressive, truly crazy, whereas Depp's cautious, prone to muttering, demure.
 Imagine what Cage would have done in all those Depp roles for Burton?
 Cage as the Mad Hatter!
 Cage as Willy Wonka!
 If you're not grinning like a maniac thinking of it, you're the one who's crazy, man.
 Crazy sobesky.

-In his craziness, his balls-to-the-wall-how-about-it-now-itiveness, Cage shows just how very much Depp holds back as a persona.
-Where Depp stand on the edge and sort of halfway falls in, then leans backwards and flails his arms, Cage dives in, head on fire, subtlety be damned.
-As such he is the 21st century's first true drive-in actor, an icon who should be proud to stand next to icons like Tiffany Bolling, Tura Satana, and Klaus Kinski.
-Imagine him in any major Depp role--Hunter S. Thompson especially--and the surrounding movie gets automatically better.
+In his craziness, Cage shows just how very much Depp holds back as a persona.
+Where Depp stands on the edge and sort of halfway falls in, then leans backwards and flails his arms, Cage dives in, head on fire, shouting "I'm a prickly pear!"
+As such he is the 21st century's first true drive-in actor, an icon who should be proud to stand next to Tiffany Bolling, Tura Satana, and Klaus Kinski.
+Imagine him in any major Depp role and the surrounding movie gets automatically better.